tiprankstipranks

 We operate a multinational business subject to the economic, political and other risks inherent in conducting operations in foreign countries and with foreign currencies.

-We have operated in foreign countries and with foreign currencies for many years, and our results are subject to foreign currency exchange fluctuations.
-We primarily sell products derived from world commodities.
+We sell products to, purchase inputs from, and operate in foreign countries where we transact with foreign currencies, and where our results are subject to foreign currency exchange fluctuations.
 Historically, we have been able to adjust local prices relatively quickly to offset the effect of local currency depreciation versus the U.S. dollar, although we may not be able to do so in the future.
-If the strength of the U.S. dollar continues, it could take us an extended period to fully recapture the impact of a loss of foreign currency value versus the U.S. dollar.
+If the value of the U.S. dollar changes versus a foreign currency, it could take us an extended period to offset the impact of any such changes.
 We may hedge transactions that are denominated in a currency other than the currency of the operating unit entering into the underlying transaction.
-Our hedging activities may not be fully successful in limiting the adverse impacts of our currency risks.
+Our hedging activities may not be fully successful in limiting the adverse impacts of currency movements.
 Our international operations are subject to political, economic and other risks.
-There has been and continues to be significant political instability in some countries in which we operate, and the U.S. government has altered its approach to international trade policy, including a review of long standing North America free trade agreements, both generally and with respect to matters directly and indirectly affecting agricultural commodities such as corn, sugar and soy.
-Unilateral actions affecting trade, protectionist trade measures, renegotiation of existing bilateral or multi-lateral trade agreements, the formation of new agreements or treaties with or between foreign countries, potential retaliatory actions by countries, and consequences from market uncertainty related to any of these events could adversely impact our operations, earnings and cash flows.
+There has been and continues to be significant political instability in some countries and regions in which we operate.
+Additional uncertainties have resulted from changes in the U.S. government's approach to international trade policy, including a review of long standing free trade agreements, both generally and with respect to matters directly and indirectly affecting agricultural commodities such as corn, sugar and soy.
+Unilateral actions affecting trade, protectionist trade measures, renegotiation of existing bilateral or multi-lateral trade agreements, the formation of new agreements or treaties with or between foreign countries, retaliatory actions by countries, and consequences from market uncertainty related to any of these events could adversely impact our operations, earnings and cash flows.
 Resulting tariffs, duties, levies, or import or export licensing requirements could also adversely affect our results of operations.
 Economic changes, terrorist activity and political unrest may result in business interruption or decreased demand for our products.
-Country capital controls, such as those imposed in Pakistan and Argentina, may prevent the repatriation of dividends or payments due to us from our subsidiaries in countries that impose such controls.
+Country capital controls, such as those imposed in Pakistan and Argentina, may prevent the repatriation of dividends or payments due to us from our investments and subsidiaries or transfer of consideration payments for divestitures, such our pending agreement to sell an interest in our Pakistan business, in countries that impose such controls.

 Natural and Human Disruptions - Risk 1